 We believe that an effective leader must be committed to working with others to achieve common goals.
 The academic as well as residential components of the Institute stress the importance of collaborative learning and problem solving.
 Therefore, the process of analysis in problem solving is emphasized across the curriculum.
 The development of youths’ leadership and scholarship potential can be best attained using a curriculum structured for intellectual acceleration rather than remedial instruction.
 Thus, the curriculum for each component of the Institute is designed to cultivate students’ emotional and intellectual strengths and to sensitize them to the importance of their present and future contributions to the welfare of their communities.

-- 06 Feb 2013Apply to the DuBois Scholars Institute TodayIt is a pleasure to invite applicants to participate in the 2013 W.E.B.
+- 02 Jan 2014Apply to the DuBois Scholars Institute TodayIt is a pleasure to invite applicants to participate in the 2014 W.E.B.
 DuBois Scholars Institute.
-The Institute will be held on the campus of Princeton University from June 22, 2013 to July 27, 2013....
+The Institute will be held on the campus of Princeton University from June 28, 2014 to August 2, 2014...